Microsoft/IntuneDocs.tr-tr/intune/protect/create-compliance-policy.md

 ---
-title: Microsoft Intune-Azure 'da cihaz uyumluluk ilkeleri oluşturma | Microsoft Docs
+title: Create device compliance policies in Microsoft Intune - Azure | Microsoft Docs
-description: Yetkisizkullanımsüresinde durumunu, koşullu erişimle çalışma, atanmış bir ilke olmadan cihazları işleme ve Azure portal ile klasik portalda uyumluluk farklarını kullanarak cihaz uyumluluk ilkeleri oluşturun, durum ve önem düzeylerine genel bakış yapın.
-Microsoft Intune
+description: Create device compliance policies, overview of status and severity levels, using the InGracePeriod status, working with Conditional Access, handling devices without an assigned policy, and the differences in compliance in the Azure portal and classic portal in Microsoft Intune
 keywords: ''
 author: brenduns
 ms.author: brenduns
 manager: dougeby
-ms.date: 10/21/2019
+ms.date: 11/18/2019
 ms.topic: conceptual
 ms.service: microsoft-intune
 ms.subservice: protect